 If your home has proper insulation and you generate too much moisture that goes above 40%, then you will have to dehumidify.
-This shows that in some instances, you might be required to use a dehumidifier in winter.
+This shows that, in some instances, you might be required to use a dehumidifier in the winter.

 There it is.
-The indoor humidity level in winter depends on factors such as the climate zone, ventilation of your premises and the moisture generated indoors.
-However, it should range from 30-50%.
+The indoor humidity level in winter depends on factors such as the climate zone, the ventilation of your premises, and the moisture generated indoors.
+However, it should range from 30 to 50%.